Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Causes the Performance Drop Observed for Some Models?

 \section{What Causes the Performance Drop Observed for Some Models?}

-Models in Table~\ref{tab:models} show different levels of performance drop, or sometimes performance gain, on the CoNLL++ test set compared to the CoNLL-2003 test set, and it is not entirely clear what causes such difference.
+Models in Table~\ref{tab:models} show different levels of performance drop, or sometimes performance gain, on CoNLL++ compared to the CoNLL-2003 test set, and it is not entirely clear what causes this difference.
 We hypothesize two potential causes, namely adaptive overfitting (\S~\ref{ssec:adaptive_overfitting}) and temporal drift (\S~\ref{ssec:temporal_drift}).
-In this section, we investigate if either of these factors is present.
+In this section, we investigate each of these potential causes.